 The Concert Band, the Jazz Band, and other smaller ensembles perform throughout the district during the year.
 The purpose of these organizations is to enhance the musical knowledge of band members, contribute to the cultural development of the college community, and promote a positive image of Mississippi Delta Community College.

-The MISSISSIPPI ORGANIZATION FOR ASSOCIATE DEGREE NURSING STUDENT ASSOCIATION is an organization whose purpose is to aid in the preparation of student nurses for the assumption of professional responsibilities in organization work and leadership.
+The MISSISSIPPI ORGANIZATION FOR ASSOCIATE DEGREE NURSING STUDENT nurses for the assumption of professional responsibilities in organization work and leadership.